BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 ThinkJulia.Rectangle(100.0, 200.0, ThinkJulia.MPoint(0.0, 0.0))
 ```

 Figure 15.2 shows the state of this object.
-An object that is an attribute of another object is **embedded**.
+An object that is a field of another object is **embedded**.
 Because the `corner` attribute refers to a mutable object, the latter is drawn outside the rectangle object.

 ```@eval
 using ThinkJulia